open-telemetry/opamp-spec/specification.md

 particular capability in the corresponding section of this specification.

 The sequence is normally started by an initiating message triggered by some external event.
-For example after the connection is established the Agent sends a AgentToServer message.
+For example after the connection is established the Client sends a AgentToServer message.
 In this case the "connection established" is the triggering event and the AgentToServer is the initiating message.

-Both the Agent and the Server may begin a sequence by sending an initiating message.
+Both the Client and the Server may begin a sequence by sending an initiating message.

 The initiating message may trigger the recipient to send one or more messages